 2. Mulled Cranberry Juice

-The use of cranberries are really popular during the holiday season.
-Cranberries are tart, but have a beautiful and festive red color that really brightens up the table.
-I love nonalcoholic cranberry drinks and punches, but adding vanilla vodka to cranberry juice along with mulling spices, makes this the perfect Christmas and New Years drink!
+The use of cranberries is really popular during the holiday season.
+Cranberries are tart but have a beautiful and festive red color that really brightens up the table.
+I love nonalcoholic cranberry drinks and mocktails, but adding vanilla vodka to cranberry juice along with mulling spices, makes this the perfect Christmas party and New Years' drink!

 This is a great recipe to make ahead of time and it stores in the refrigerator up to three days.

 3. Hot Buttered Rum